 We love the vintage feel of a drive in movie experience.
 I went to the drive-in with my family many times growing up – piled in our station wagon.
 Last year, we took our young children to Skyview Drive-in Lancaster and they loved the experience (even if they didn’t make it to the second movie).
 Drive in movie screens and sound technology have come a long way!
 You’ll definitely want to make plans to visit one of the drive-in theaters in Columbus and around Ohio this year!

-Drive in theaters have been given permission to open!
-They will all have restrictions and guidelines regarding parking, concessions, and restrooms, so make sure you check out the details.
-We expect them to be a very popular option, so if they offer pre-paid admission, you may want to buy them, or arrive early!
+Drive in theaters are reopening for 2021!
+They will still have restrictions and guidelines regarding parking, concessions, and restrooms, so make sure you check out the details.
+We expect them to be a very popular option again this year, so if they offer pre-paid admission, you may want to buy them, or arrive early!

-Note: Due to temporary closures of movie production companies and delayed movie releases, not all of the movies will be first-run movies this season.
+Note: Due to temporary closures of movie production companies and delayed movie releases from 2020, not all of the movies will be first-run movies this season.
 You can expect some oldies but goodies mixed in with more current options.

 Tips for visiting drive-in movie theaters